lukaemon/seed/paper/read/sunRecitationAugmentedLanguageModels2022a/README.md

 - My hunch is most of light finetuning on small model could be few shot by LLM.
 If the task is valuable enough, it may warrant a prompt tuning.
 Probably the whole process of generating diversified recitation could be achieve by instruction prompt tuning with 10k task specific parameters.
 - Or even better, since flan ft makes following instruction and CoT zero shot without RLHF, it's possible to instruction prompt tune flan-LLM to do multi-hop QA.
 - Such approach won't generate new model, and won't affect the performance of old model or other tasks.
 It's more efficient way of using computation resource.

+## Next?
+- Rational engineering so far only works on model with scale.
+I have no access to 540b and don't want to pour money into OpenAI, no point to reproduce rationale engineering paper for now.
+Could learn to use it though.
+- Glue architecture like `RETRO` and `Flamigo` are promising.
+I would love to know how to connect few small LM to do something that is only possible with LLM so I could properly map my problem to the right architecture.
+- Maybe most of informal reasoning and natural language understanding would be done with a LLM, but how to connect it to retrieval and other modalities is still open problem.
+- People joke about retrieval QA as LM hello world recently.
+Check out ChatGPT, Claude, Bard and Bing.
+They are all retrieval QA.
+Solo researcher won't reach that level, but personalized, small scale retrieval QA is definitely doable and useful hello world.